 - APHIS Fact Sheet–Another of the many sites about ALB, including control information.

-- Hemlock Woolly Adelgid information–Available from the USDA Forest Service.
+- Hemlock Woolly Adelgid information–Available from the U.S. Forest Service.

 - Good starting points for information about Sudden Oak Death are the California Oak Mortality Task Force and USDA Animal & Plant Health Inspection Service.